g-s-k/jval/POST.md

 > Tips for deploying the same functionality on the web, the desktop, and the command line

-An aphorism frequently heard in the software industry is "Don't Repeat Yourself", and its abbreviation "DRY".
-While there is hardly a consensus about just how much repetition is appropriate, building your core functionality from scratch on each platform you want to deploy to is likely too much.
+A popular aphorism in the software industry is "Don't Repeat Yourself" (often abbreviated "DRY").
+While there is hardly a consensus about just how much repetition is appropriate, it is likely that building your core functionality from scratch on each platform you want to deploy to is too much from a business or engineering perspective.

 If your platforms all support the same language or runtime (and you want to use that language or runtime), sharing code can be simple.
 A great example of this